TI-Toolkit/tokens-wiki/tokens/variance(.md

 # `variance(`

 ## Description
-Returns the variance of the elements in list with frequency freqlist.
+Returns the variance of the elements in `list` with frequency `freqlist`.

 <b>Availability</b>: Token available everywhere.